lukasNo1/opi/README.md

 If `rollWithoutDebit` is enabled, the bot will roll to a contract with the strike being the ATM price + `minGapToATM` (normal behavior).

 If that results in debit, it rolls to the highest possible contract with credit instead (current cc strike price as minimum)

-### Hardcoded rules

-- Options with expiration dates below 3 days out are not allowed and will fail
-    - So `days` - `daysSpread` must always amount to 3 or more for the bot to work

 ### Risks